microsoft/mu_basecore/.pytool/Plugin/ImageValidation/ReadMe.md

 can be configured in the the PlatformBuild.py within the `SetPlatformEnv()` method using
 `self.env.SetValue("PE_VALIDATION_PATH", <PATH>, "Platform Hardcoded")`.
-A profile is equivalent to the file types defined in the platform's fdf.
-All profiles must be defined, forcing the developer to acklowedge each, however requirements for each profile do not need to be specified...
+A profile is equivalent to the binary's MODULE_TYPE as defined in it's inf.
+All profiles must be defined, forcing the developer to acknowledge each, however requirements for each profile do not need to be specified...
 If one or more requirement does not exist, the "DEFAULT" profile requirements will be used.
 The developer can have default requirements via the "DEFAULT" profile then override those requirements in other profiles.
-An example of a full config file can be seen at the bootom of the readme.
+An example of a full config file can be seen at the bottom of the readme.

+A default set of requirements are provided by the tool that apply to all X64 and AARCH64 binaries.
+These requirements are:

+1. IMAGE_BASE = 0x0
+2. 4k Section Alignment (X64, AARCH64), 64k Section Alignment (AARCH64-DXE_RUNTIME_DRIVER)
+3. No Section can be both Write and Execute.

+These requirements can be expanded to IA32, ARM, etc, or overwritten for X64 and AARCH64 aas defined in the yaml file provided via PE_VALIDATION_PATH.

+**See Example below for customizing Image Validation**

+## Ignoring Files

+If your platform deems a particular binary does not, and cannot meet the requirements set by the Image Validation plugin, or the platform's custom config, it can be ignored by adding a `IGNORE_LIST = [...]` section to the yaml file provided via PE_VALIDATION_PATH.

 ## Common Errors